-Assistant Professor, Department of Kinesiology and Athletic Training Program Director
+Assistant Professor, Athletic Training Program Director

 Mary L. Williams EdD, ATC, LAT is an Assistant Professor and Athletic Training Program Director at Sam Houston State University.
 Dr. Williams is a Nationally Certified and Texas Licensed Athletic Trainer.
 Dr. Williams earned her doctorate in Educational Leadership with an emphasis in higher education and a cognate in kinesiology from Texas A&M University- Corpus Christi.
 Her dissertation topic included the study of a concept she coined the "moving classroom" where students rode on stationary bicycles during a traditional class setting.
 Dr. Williams earned her master's degree in psychology from Texas A&M University-Corpus Christi.
 Her thesis focused on the psychological coping strategies of individuals with athletic injuries.
 Dr. Williams earned her Bachelor of Arts degrees in biology, psychology, and athletic training from Coe College which is located in Cedar Rapids, IA.
 Prior to coming to Sam Houston State University, Dr. Williams was Assistant Clinical Professor and Athletic Training Program Director at Texas A&M University- Corpus Christi for five years.
 She also has additional experience as Clinical Education Coordinator and Instructor within a CAATE accredited athletic training program.
 Dr. Williams has worked professionally as a Certified Athletic Trainer within a variety of settings including NCAA Division I athletics, family practice, orthopedics, and rehabilitation clinics.
 Currently, Dr. Williams is a site visitor for the Commission on Accreditation of Athletic Training Education (CAATE), and an exam item writer for the Board of Certification Inc.